-The most common way a scratch injury occurs is through pets in the same household clashing.
+From the cases I see brought into my clinic, the most common way a scratch injury occurs is through pets in the same household clashing.
 When in a confined space, your cat may feel threatened and be more inclined to lash out.
-If a cat in the street came across a dog, its first instinct is probably to run away, but this is not possible in a home environment.
+If a cat in the street came across a dog, its first instinct is probably to run away, but this is not possible in a confined home environment.

 Let’s find out more about why injuries from cats happen and how to help your dog and cat get along and coexist peacefully.